quiltdata/t4/docs/Technical Reference.md

       },
       "Action": "sts:AssumeRole"
     },
-    "...": "whatever was here before"
+    "... whatever was here before"
   ]
 }
 ```

-You can now configure a Quilt Role with this role (using the Navigator's admin panel, or `t4.admin.create_role`).
+You can now configure a Quilt Role with this role (using the Catalog's admin panel, or `t4.admin.create_role`).

 ## Configuring search file types